rlridenour/jekyll-blog/_posts/2015-11-22-prayer-for-my-pettiness.md

 one that challenges me
 to become something
 better than I have been,
-and to dismantle my petty kingdom
+and to dismantle my own petty kingdom
 for the sake of the Kingdom of God.

 *Amen*